PatzEdi/FinderZ/README.md

 ```

 ## **Features**
-- Consists of three classes: GatherInfo, fileOperands, Synchronize, Backup, and callBash.
+- Consists of five classes: GatherInfo, fileOperands, Synchronize, Backup, and callBash.
 - Advanced file operations, already built for you (including many options to choose from!)
 - Supports regex operations for some functions, as well as specific filters and multiple other choices to choose from.
 Options such as exact search or something even just containing a keyword, or even having the option to choose to search recursively, are all included.
 - Includes full-featured, reliable synchronization and backup classes.